wp-plugins/collapsing-categories/readme.txt

     * Added option to sort categories by id or name

 * 0.3.3
-    * fixed bug in headers when collapsArch is not loaded
+    * fixed bug in headers when collapsCat is not loaded
     * fixed a few minor markup issues to make it valid xhtml

 * 0.3.2